TomographicImaging/CIL-Demos/README.md

 ## Install an environment to run the demos locally

-Check the main [CIL repo](https://github.com/TomographicImaging/CIL?tab=readme-ov-file#installation-of-cil) for full details on how to install CIL.
-The easiest way to install an environment to run the demos is using our maintained environment file which contains the required packages to run the demos.
+ The easiest way to install an environment to run the demos is using our maintained environment file which contains the required packages.
 Running the command below will create a new environment which has specific and tested versions of all CIL dependencies and additional packages required to run the demos:

 ```sh
 conda env create -f https://tomographicimaging.github.io/scripts/env/cil_demos.yml